Terms of engagement

 - upon termination of our engagement

-- if we incur (or will incur) a significant disbursemen
+- if we incur (or will incur) a significant disbursement

 Unless otherwise specified invoices are payable by the 20th day of the month following the date of the invoice.
-We may charge interest on any amount that is overdue.
+We may, at our option at any time, charge interest on any amount that is overdue.
 Interest will be calculated at the rate of 1.5% per month.

-We may ask you to prepay amounts to us or to provide security for our fees and expenses.
+We may ask you to prepay amounts to us or to provide security for our fees and disbursements.
 You authorise us to:

 - debit against amounts pre-paid by you; and

-- deduct any fees, expenses or disbursements for which we have provided an invoice.
+- deduct any fees, disbursements and other costs incurred, for which we have provided an invoice.

 - THIRD PARTIES